 Feeding Cannabis Sprouts

 The soil mix we used already contains nutrients.
 The potting soil, worm casting, and Reefertilizer Start all contain nutrients that your young seedling will slowly feed off of.
 Also, the seed itself contains nutrients that will help get it started.
-Because these factors, you won’t need to start feeding your plants until the first few sets of true leaves form around week 3 or 4.
-When you do start feeding you will be starting with a 1/4 or 1/2 strength dose of nutrients.
+Because of these factors, you won’t need to start feeding your plants until the first few sets of true leaves form around week 3 or 4.
+When you do start feeding you will be starting with a light dose of nutrients.
+You would start with 5ml (1 scoop) of Reefertilizer Grow mixed into 4L of water.
+If 4L is too much then you can just divide by two or four.
+So 2.5ml for every 2L of water.
+Our feeding calculator can help you find out the correct measurement.

 Things to watch out for in week 2-3 of growing cannabis